Linux.Encoder: Encrypted files

 The program will then generate a file called "readme_for_decryption.txt" in every folder.
 This file contains the Bitcoin address generated specifically for the ransom and the website to download the decrypting tool hosted on a .onion website.

 Encryption method

-Like other ransomware, Linux.Encoder.1 use mixed-encryption algorithms to encrypt data.
+Like other ransomware, Linux.Encoder.1 uses mixed-encryption algorithms to encrypt data.
 It starts by generating an AES key on the victim's device and encrypts all of the previous files using AES-CBC-128.
 Then the RSA-encrypted AES key is prepended to the beginning of every encrypted file, with the original file permissions and the IV used by the AES algorithm.
 All the encrypted files have ".encrypted" added at the end of their file name.